Pebit/youtube-playlist-unavailable-video-lister/README.md

   - Channel name (if available)
   - Channel link (if available)

-Here's an example: the 4th video in the playlist is unavailable
+Here's an example (the 4th video in the playlist is unavailable)
 ![image](https://github.com/user-attachments/assets/afe59608-e319-4004-97b2-981b32f167b3)
 the script will output the following:
 ```